pospi/jschema.binding/README.md

 	 Return the record's ID.
 Only works if `idField` has been set.
 - `getAttributes()` / `getAll()`<br />
 	 Retrieve a copy of the complete data record from the Binding.
+- `getSubrecord(attribute)`<br />
+	 Works as with `get()`, except that only subattributes which are instances of other JSchema records will be returned.
+Used for pulling child record objects back out of their parents after injection.

 #### Change Handling ####